Leozenbergs/Leozenbergs/README.md

 My main hobbies when I'm not programming(rs) are games and music 😍.
 I find it amazing how music can affect focus and make the experience of working so much more fun and immersive.

-- 🌱 Currently my focus is on studying Typescript in interfaces with Vue.js an React.js.
+- 🌱 Currently my focus is on studying architectures and micro-frontends.
 If you parachuted around here and are also interested in these technologies, ping me to have a chat, I'd love to learn and share knowledge.

 - 📫 You can find me also through my [Linkedin](https://www.linkedin.com/in/leonardoabreurodrigues/)